sdziallas/comp55/docs/labs/14-Test.md

 }
 ```

-Next what we'll do is to createa JUnitTestCase.
+Next what we'll do is create a JUnitTestCase.
 The gradle project has one already for you,
 but in this case,
 let's delete it and start fresh.